 The star gazes are held at Lookout Observatory, Grassland Mountain Observatory, or other locations in the area.
 We use a number of observing sites throughout the year based upon weather conditions and accessibility.
 To the right, find a list of our scheduled star gaze dates for the year.
 It’s not unusual for the club to conduct star gazes on additional nights during the year.
-Check the “home page” for the latest posting of upcoming star gazes along with their assigned observing locations, as well as possible postponements/cancellations due to weather conditions.
+Check the “home page” regularly for the latest posting of upcoming star gazes along with their assigned observing locations, as well as possible postponements/cancellations due to weather conditions.

 More About the Star Gazes and Etiquette